Botanical And Natural Dyes

 The black-and-white image shows a person lifting the lid of a large pot that is releasing steam, suggesting something is being boiled or cooked.
 The person appears to be outdoors, surrounded by lush plants and natural light filtering through the trees.

 Kadek, part of our RIMMBA team, preparing a Secang wood dye bath for our exclusive eco-print pieces.
-Natural dyeing is a practice that requires study, time, and deep patience — every colour is earned, never rushed.
+Natural dyeing is a practice that requires study, time, and deep patience.
 ORIGINAL PHOTO BY RIMMBA.

 a person holding a metal sieve containing gambier powder for natural dye material.
 The sieve is placed over a wooden surface, with a few small dark objects and a stone bowl beside it.

-Crushing gambir with a mortar and pestle, then sifting it before we boil it.
-Gambir is a resinous sap harvested in Indonesia — primarily from Sumatra — from the leaves and twigs of the Uncaria plant.
-It creates earthy browns and serves as a powerful natural tannin, essential for deepening and fixing our mud dyes.
+Crushing gambir with a mortar and pestle.
+Harvested in Indonesia — mainly Sumatra — from the leaves and twigs of the Uncaria plant, this resinous sap produces earthy browns and acts as a powerful natural tannin to deepen and fix our mud dyes.
 ORIGINAL PHOTO BY RIMMBA.

 🧪 Mordants